The Best Healthy Habits to Help Mitigate Pain After an Upper Limb Amputation

 Body Mechanics & Ergonomics

 Making sure that we position and move our bodies in ways that limit unnecessary strain on our muscles and joints is very important to overall well-being.
-An upper limb prosthetic therapy specialist can help you learn how to preposition and use your prosthesis to limit awkward and uncomfortable movements, as well as problem solve work or home activities that cause discomfort due to positioning or movement difficulties.
+A clinical therapy specialist can help you learn how to preposition and use your prosthesis to limit awkward and uncomfortable movements, prevent overuse issues and problem-solve work or home activities that cause discomfort due to positioning or movement difficulties.

-We will be exploring all of those topics more in depth in future blog articles, but we hope this has given you a place to start with daily behavior changes that can help with pain management.
+We hope this has given you a place to start with daily behavior changes that can help with pain management.
 If you are looking for help with your pain management after an upper limb amputation, or if you experience pain when you wear your prosthetic device, please contact us, as we may be able to help with both of those issues.
 If you have advice regarding these topics, or your own success story with pain management, please use the comment section below to help your peers find their own path to mitigating pain.